frankugwu/RedApp/README.md

 #
 - JDK 1.8 or later
 - Maven 3 or later
-- MySQL 5.6 or later
+- MySQL 5.6 or laters

 # Technologies
 - Spring MVC